Minimum requirements

 Notice Period

-Requiring a notice period in an employment contract is acceptable if provisions of law state so.
-The Labour Code allows for a notice period in a contract concluded for a trial period, for a fixed-term and for an unlimited term.
+The Labour Code establishes a notice period in a contract concluded for a trial period, for a fixed-term and for an unlimited term.
 The notice period to an employment contract concluded for a trial period depends on the period for which the contract was concluded and the notice period in an employment contract concluded for fixed or unlimited term depends on how long the employee’s length of service was.
 The notice period may vary from two weeks, one month, or three months for both fixed and unlimited terms; and 3 working days, 1 week or 2 weeks for contracts wherein the trial period is concluded.

 In principle, it is possible, by way of normative agreements, to introduce longer notice periods than the ones provided for in the Labour Code.
 However, the provisions of the employment contract or normative agreement may not be less advantageous than the provisions required by the labour law.
 Therefore, it may happen that, in a specific factual state, longer notice periods will be considered as disadvantageous and, as such, shall not be enforced.